seeddisperser/standard-toolkit/packages/design-system/documentation/contribution.md

 This is the process for contribution:

 - First, make sure that there isn't already a component or a component on the roadmap to avoid duplicating efforts.
-- Create a JIRA ticket and schedule a review from a designer and a member of Core to ensure design consistency standards.
+- Create an issue and schedule a review to ensure design consistency standards.
+Designers and a dev from the technical steering committee will review the proposal.
 - Once the requirements and the general design are settled, have fun!
-The Core team is available for questions or pairing.
+A TSC dev is available for questions or pairing.

-> **Note:** The MR will need review and approval by at least one Core team member in order to be merged.
+> **Note:** The PR will need review and approval by at least one TSC member in order to be merged.

 ### Component File Elements and Export/Import